bbauska/JS-GSAP/README.md

 <!-- (./images/image005.png){width="6.5in" height="2.7083333333333335in"} -->
 <!-- https://codepen.io/slax57/pen/BaEBbYa  -->

-The main advantage of this syntax is that I can now change the duration of the animation of &quot;.logo&quot;, and it will automatically keep the animation of &quot;.circle&quot; in sync: it will always run as soon as the &quot;.logo&quot; animation is complete.
+<p>The main advantage of this syntax is that I can now change the duration
+of the animation of &quot;.logo&quot;, and it will automatically keep the animation of &quot;.circle&quot; in sync: it will always run as soon as the &quot;.logo&quot; animation is complete.</p>

-Using a timeline also adds a new ability to the to(), from(), fromTo() and set() functions: they now accept an additional parameter, allowing to specify *where* in the timeline each animation should be inserted.
+<p>Using a timeline also adds a new ability to
+the to(), from(), fromTo() and set() functions: they now accept an additional parameter, allowing to specify <i>where</i> in the timeline each animation should be inserted.</p>

 <pre>
 const tl = gsap.timeline();